12 ingredients to avoid in your cosmetics

 Triclosan was very popular in the use of antibacterial products found in bars and liquids.
 However, it has been linked to thyroid issues, skin cancer, and allergies.
 Now, because of its potential link to these health concerns, the FDA has banned soaps and other antiseptic products from using the ingredient in 2017.

 Phthalates are often found in nail polish and hairspray, deodorant and perfume, and are meant to keep products soft and flexible.
 These chemicals have been known to cause endocrine disruption, headaches and respiratory problems.
 Pregnant women should avoid products with phthalates altogether.

 Oxybenzone is one of the highest-risk chemicals found in sunscreen.
 Studies on cells and laboratory animals indicate that oxybenzone and its metabolites may disrupt the hormone system.

 10. Propylene Glycol

-Petrolatum is mineral oil jelly (ex. petroleum jelly) that is often used as a barrier to lock moisture in the skin in a variety of moisturizers and also in hair care products to make your hair shine.
-However, although it’s been used for hundreds of years, it can become a health hazard if it hasn’t been refined.
+Petrolatum is mineral oil jelly (ex. petroleum jelly) that is used by a variety of moisturizers as a barrier to lock moisture into the skin.
+In hair care products, petrolatum is used to make hair shine.
+Although it has been used for hundreds of years, it can become a health hazard if not properly refined.

-DEA (diethanolamine) is used to make cosmetics creamy or sudsy and are mostly found in moisturizers and sunscreens, while cocamide and lauramide DEA are found in soaps, cleansers, and shampoos.
-They can cause skin irritation.
+DEA (Diethanolamine) is used to make cosmetics creamy or sudsy.
+It is mostly found in moisturizers and sunscreens.
+Cocamide and Lauramide DEA, meanwhile, are found in soaps, cleansers, and shampoos.
+Both can cause skin irritation.
 The European Union classifies DEA as harmful on the basis of the danger of serious damage to health from prolonged exposure and deems it to be carcinogenic.

-If you are unsure about a product or the ingredients in ti we suggest you check them out on the EWG website:
+If you are unsure about a product or the ingredients in it, we suggest you check them out on the EWG website: